danzimmerman/barebones_MAVLink/README.md

    * Responding to a `MAV_CMD_REQUEST_AUTOPILOT_CAPABILITIES` command (in a `COMMAND_LONG` message) with an `AUTOPILOT_VERSION` message.
  * Handling the `MANUAL_CONTROL` messages that you'll want to use for vehicle/robot teleoperation.
  * Handling and acknowledging arm/disarm commands (which come in as a `COMMAND_LONG` message)
+ * Sending some fake telemetry via `SYS_STATUS` and `ATTITUDE_QUATERNION` messages including:
+   * A gentle rocking in pitch and roll in the attitude display.
+   * A continuous rotation in the heading display.
+   * A battery voltage ramp from 10-16V.

 ## Caveats